Mount Rainier Puget Sound North Seattle Washington in the United States

 • Time: 7:20 am

 • Highlights: Visit Mt.
-Rainier National Park on a full-day bus tour from Seattle, learn about the park, local lakes, and historic towns from your guide, photograph stunning sites such as Christine Falls and Narada Falls
+Rainier National Park on a full-day bus tour from Seattle, learn about the park, local lakes, and historic towns from your guide, and photograph stunning sites such as Christine Falls and Narada Falls

 • Inclusions: Professional guide, pick up and drop-off from select Seattle hotels, transport by air-conditioned commercial bus

-• Rating: 4.8 stars (check 2,700+ reviews here)
+• Rating: 4.8 stars (check 3,300+ reviews here)

-• Free cancellation: Yes
+• Free Cancellation: Yes

 • Price: Check price here!

-4. Visit the Space Needle and the famous Chihuly Garden and Glass
+5. Visit the Space Needle and the famous Chihuly Garden and Glass

 Chihuly Glass Garden in Seattle Washington

-The Chihuly Glass Garden is mind blowing
+The Chihuly Glass Garden is mind-blowing

 View of downtown Seattle from the Space Needle in Washington